DevMountain/DevMtn-Node-Introduction/README.md

 ### Summary

 In this step we will start our server.
-If everything intializes correctly you should see a log in your terminal `'Server inititated on port 3000'`.
+If everything intializes correctly you should see a log in your terminal `'Server listening on port 3000'`.
 If you are seeing errors with `const` check to make sure that your node version is +7.5.0.

 * Check node version: In your terminal use the command `node --version`
 * Download node: https://nodejs.org/en/download/

 ### Instructions

-In your terminal, make sure you are in the server directory, run `nodemon`.
+In your terminal, make sure you are in the root directory, and run `nodemon`.

 ### Solution